- Christina T. Sherman, PLLC

-- Private Placement Adoption Process
+Washington Private Placement Adoption Lawyer

 In an independent adoption, the adoptive parents and the birth parents find each other independently, without the help of an adoption private agency or a state social worker.
 The vast majority of domestic newborn adoptions that take place nationally and within the state of Washington take place through independent private placement adoptions.